OpenSLO/OpenSLO/CONTRIBUTING.md

 Fork the repository and submit a pull request.
 See GitHub's [pull request guide](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

-This project uses [Devbox](https://github.com/jetify-com/devbox) 0.18.3 for its development environment.
+This project uses [Devbox](https://github.com/jetify-com/devbox) for its development environment.
+See [devbox.json](devbox.json) for the dependencies.
 Run `devbox shell` from the repository root to install and activate the dependencies.
 You can also install the required dependencies manually.